 If you’re always wondering how you’re going to pay the next bill, feel guilty when you indulge in overpriced treats and you can’t seem to find money to put into savings, then you probably need a budget.

 You'll get the latest credit union news and updates right to your inbox.

-Presidents’ Day may be over, but we’ll continue to see auto manufacturer deals well into March—with some offers even rolling into April.
-The reason for this is simple—car dealers tend to see lower sales in January, and Presidents’ Day provides them with an opportunity to jump start the year.
+Presidents’ Day is right around the corner which brings the first auto sales weekend of the year as both automakers and dealers are anxious to kick off the year in good fashion.
+Typically, car dealers tend to see lower sales in January, and Presidents’ Day provides them with an opportunity to jump start the year.
 By adding excitement to a three-day weekend with auto promotions, they entice shoppers to their lots and are able to turn their sales around.
 And while this car-buying holiday season does provide some of the best annual auto deals, it’s still important to do your research ahead of time to ensure you aren’t blinded by flashy offers.
 You’ll also want to avoid these five common auto-buying mistakes to help maximize your savings.

 We all grow up hearing the same financial advice: Spend less, save more and invest early.
 While most of these words of wisdom ring true, there are lots of widespread money management tips that are actually false.
 Outlined here are 6 money myths that might be causing you more financial stress than benefit.

 The start of a new year is a wonderful time to make important changes in your financial life.
 Lucky for you, you don’t have to do it alone.
 Mutual Security Credit Union will walk you through some financial improvements you can make this year and continue to guide you every step of the way.